- Do I need to take the Chemistry Placement?

 - Yes.
+The Chemistry Placement is a timed online test.
 You have 45 minutes to complete the exam, and you cannot save your progress and finish at another time.
 The timer continues to count down as soon as you choose to begin the test.

 - What if I am unable to take the exam during my time frame?

-If you are unable to complete the online placement exam during your designated time frame, you are able to do so at scheduled times during the academic year.
-Approaching dates are announced online - usually there is an examination period during the first week of the quarter.
-For more information about upcoming times, please email email@example.com.
+If you are unable to complete the Chemistry Placement during your designated testing window, you are able to take the exam during another testing window at scheduled times throughout the academic year.
+Approaching dates are posted on this website - usually there is an testing window during the first week of the quarter.

-Please note that only your best chemistry placement exam score will count.
+Please note that only your best Chemistry Placement score will count.

-- When can I complete the online Chemistry Placement Exam?
+- When can I complete the online Chemistry Placement?

-Incoming freshmen students will be notified via email prior to their admitting college’s Summer Orientation regarding examination periods.
-Other students registered and waitlisted for CHE 2A, CHE 2AH, or CHE 3A will be notified via email when they will be able to take the exam.
+Incoming freshmen students will be notified via email prior to their admitting college’s Summer Orientation regarding their testing window.
+Other students registered and waitlisted for CHE 2A or CHE 4A will be notified via email when they will be able to take the exam.
 Instructions and links to the exam will be provided.
-Students who are not registered or waitlisted for the exam may manually register to take the exam.
+Students who are not registered or waitlisted to take the Chemistry Placement may manually register to take the exam.

 Please see the Chemistry Placement Requirement page for further information regarding manual registration.
-Please note that only your best chemistry placement exam score will count.
+Please note that only your best Chemistry Placement score will count.

 General Questions about Preparatory Chemistry Pathways

-- If I placed into CHE 2A, CHE 2AH, or CHE 3A, but really want to prepare for general chemistry, can I still take WLD 41C or ALEKS Preparatory Chemistry?
+- If I placed into CHE 2A or CHE 4A, but really want to prepare for general chemistry, can I still take CHE 1/1V or ALEKS Preparatory Chemistry?

 Which preparatory chemistry pathway to take depends largely on your own preferences and organizational ability.
 Since ALEKS Preparatory Chemistry is self-paced, and completed online, students need to have the self-discipline to login and complete the modules.
 At the same time, because it is self-paced and online, students can complete ALEKS on their own schedule, outside of Davis.
-The WLD 41C course is better suited for students who prefer to have face-to-face interactions with the instructor, and peers, with assigned homework and midterm examinations to stay on top of coursework.
+Completion of ALEKS does not exempt from the Chemistry Placement.

 - Achieving 100% in ALEKS Preparatory Chemistry doesn’t sound possible.
 Also, why does ALEKS give me an initial assessment?